xDaryamo/puccini/scripts/README.md

 ===========

 Puccini tries to follow the conventions of the Go programming community.
 However, newcomers to Go might not know where to start.
-Here are some scripts to get you up in running, in order:
+Here are some scripts to get you up in running.

+We recommend developing on Linux.
+The Go compiler is a cross-compiler so you can build all binaries for all platforms and architectures from there.
+A Linux virtual machine would be find.

+If you're on Windows you have two additional options.
+The better one is [WSL](https://learn.microsoft.com/en-us/windows/wsl/about), which *is* Linux, from where you can do cross-compiling.
+The second option is to 1) [install Go for Windows](https://go.dev/doc/install) and then 2) install [git for Windows](https://git-scm.com/download/win), which provides a Unix-like environment with bash (use "Git Bash").

 [build](build)
 --------------